-- The allocation to equity is currently 40.5%, with 26.6% invested in ETFs: 13.3% in SPDR S&P 500, 7.2% in Vanguard FTSE Europe and 6.1% in iShares S&P/TSX 60.
-The remainder of the equity is made up of 119 individual stocks and REITs. - The allocation to fixed income is currently 50.7% with 384 holdings across 19 countries. - Within the underlying Mackenzie Unconstrained Fixed Income Fund, cash weight decreased significantly to 13.5% as cash was opportunistically deployed into a stabilizing credit market.
-The portfolio managers believe that high yield bonds are attractive as the yield (based on the BofAML US HY Master II Index) has risen to 7.0%.
+- The allocation to equity is currently 17.6%, with 11.5% invested in the following ETFs: 5.7% in SPDR S&P 500 ETF, 3.1% in Vanguard FTSE Europe ETF and 2.6% in iShares S&P/TSX 60 ETF.
+The remainder of the equity is made up of 122 individual stocks and REITs.
+The equity portion of the Fund is invested in 16 countries across 10 sectors. - The allocation to fixed income is currently 72.6% with 384 holdings across 19 countries. - Within the underlying Mackenzie Unconstrained Fixed Income Fund, cash weight decreased significantly to 13.5% as cash was opportunistically deployed into a stabilizing credit market.
+The portfolio managers believe that high yield bonds are attractive as the yield (based on the BofAML U.S. HY Master II Index) has risen to 7.0%.
 Comparatively the 10-year Canada yield has fallen to a record low of 1.22%.
 The spread on the index currently is approximately 482 basis points, which is just below the long-term average of 530 basis points.
 And finally, company fundamentals remain strong.
 Many companies have refinanced debt at lower levels and have effectively; pushed out maturities, generated strong liquidity, improved interest coverage ratios to near record levels, and maintained a reasonable level of leverage.
 This is supportive of a low default environment.
 The portfolio managers believe that it is also time for some caution and that a hedge is appropriate for three reasons reduced market liquidity, the relative expensiveness of a number of benchmark high yield issues and the uncertainty in regards to the longer term direction of oil prices (energy represents about 14% of the high yield universe). - Currently, in the equity portion of the fund puts have been purchased on 53% and calls on 52%.
 This will change over time as equity market and volatility surface conditions evolve.